 The cutting capacity of a table saw can be divided into two aspects: height and rip capability.
 The rip capacity refers to the space between the blade and the rip fence for cutting wide materials.
 On the other hand, the depth capacity determines the maximum depth of cut, often measured at a specific angle.
 I recommend a table saw with a 90-degree cutting angle for optimal performance.

 What other types of cuts can the saws make?
 Dadoes, bevels, and angles are some examples.
 Again, the cutting capacity is essential to determine whether or not the Delta saw would perform tasks for your purpose.

 The fence guide system is a guide feature on a table saw that would keep precise cuts and consistent.
 We have seen some examples of rack and pinion fences and the Biesemeyer Fence System highly coveted among professional circles.

-Of course, it will cost a little more to have the legendary Biesemeyer Fence, and our team feels the rack and pinion system is a heavy-duty fence that can do just as well.
+Of course, it will cost a little more to have the legendary Biesemeyer Fence, and I feel the rack and pinion system is a heavy-duty fence that can do just as well.

 Type of Table Saw

 The category of table saws can be split into further subcategories.
 I will dive deeper into which type of table saw would best suit your needs in this section.

 First up are the portable table saws.
 These types of saws are meant to be mobile, offering you flexibility in your workspace.
 These saws can come with a folding stand or not, but the frame is wheeled and can fold easily for storage if they do.
 Portable saws are usually smaller and less powerful compared to full-sized models, but they offer unrivaled convenience.

 There are also contractor table saws, and as the name suggests, these are the ones that are known for sheer power.
 Contractor saws are meant for professional-grade use and are usually purchased by experts.
 These are also the models that offer large cutting capacities and heavy-duty blades to handle the more formidable stock.